stuartsan/funsyn/README.md

 # funsyn

-Functional syntax wrapper around JS built-in types' prototype methods; facilitates more consistent function composition.
+Lightweight functional syntax wrapper around JS built-in types' prototype methods; facilitates more consistent function composition.

 So code you'd normally write like this, using functional ideas and object-oriented syntax: